- Beauty Glossary

 Vitamin C goes well with a range of ingredients.
 For example, the dynamic, powerful duo of vitamins C and E will shield, protect and nourish your skin as they provide you with double the antioxidant power.

-When vitamin C is paired with SPF it gives impeccable sun protection as the vitamin absorbs into the skin to naturally protect you against free radicals and UV radiation.
+When vitamin C is paired with SPF it gives impeccable sunscreen as the vitamin absorbs into the skin to naturally protect you against free radicals and UV radiation.

 You can also get a brilliant brightening effect when combining vitamin C with arbutin, an extract from the bearberry plant, which prevents the formation of excess melanin in the skin.

 Are there any ingredients or products that vitamin C does not go with?

 Although vitamin C is a godsend, there are a few ingredients that could cause irritation or ruin its effects.